Explore the building blocks of a better economy

 Definition: A systems-based approach to economics in which value—whether in the form of money, energy, or opportunity—is continuously cycled back into the community and environment, rather than being extracted and concentrated.

 Relation to the Prosperity Loop: This concept underlies the entire structure of the Prosperity Loop.
-Each of the four Structural Loops (Free Market Engine, Environmental Resource Fees, National Wealth Fund, Freedom Dividend) represents a stage in a circular flow—value is generated, channeled, grown, shared, and regenerated.
+Each of the four Structural Loops (Free Market Engine, Commons Fees, National Wealth Fund, Freedom Dividend) represents a stage in a circular flow—value is generated, channeled, grown, shared, and regenerated.

 Examples: